-The Program Office is housed in room 828 Ross (North) and associated faculty members have their offices in different University buildings.
+The Program Office is housed in room 738 (South) Ross and associated faculty members have their offices in different University buildings.
 SAST coordinates several cultural and scholarly activities like guest lectures, conferences, workshops, seminars and cultural events with York Centre of Asian Research (YCAR).
 Students are encouraged to participate in these events.

 Combining a major in South Asian Studies with any discipline in the Faculty of Liberal Arts& Professional Studies offers employment options in international organizations, government or the private sector.
 The fields vary from academic teaching, international journalism, fine arts, films and theatre, literature, environmental studies, economics, linguistics and international development.